Las Ramblas restaurants that won’t fail you

 Ocaña.
 We probably shouldn’t call it strictly a “las Ramblas restaurant”, because technically it’s not exactly located in Las Ramblas but just off it, in the lively Plaça Reial.
 It’s a multipurpose fun space that changes from day to night: a cafe in the morning, an outdoor terrace when the weather is good, a restaurant during meal times, a club with a lot of rhythm in the evenings… I offers a simple but original cuisine and tapas inspired in the Catalan tradition with some Asian and Moroccan fusion touch.
 Don’t miss either their cocktails, created by the international barman Mario Greenfield.
 Ocaña will surprise you, and you’ll understand how it was managed to attract Barcelonans back to la Rambla, when most locals had stopped coming after the explosion of tourist traps.
 By the way, the venue decoration inspired in the sixties links to the name of the place: Ocaña was a famous transexual artist that lived in this plaza and organized performances way beyond his time.

-But wait!
+AND BONUS!
 Want to discover the newest opening that is going to transform la Rambla restaurant scene?
-Share this post and we’ll let you in the secret.

 Ultramarinos Santa Monica.
 This industrial style restaurant, huge, modern and full of colors and live music, offers a good variety of tapas and Mediterranean dishes.
 Choices range from grilled squid caught in the local beaches to tuna tartare, baked lamb to paella, and they have also handmade pizzas and gourmet burgers among other things, but tapas is what they are most proud of.
 It also has a “show cooking” kitchen where you can see how they prepare ceviche, oysters, shrimp and other assorted canapes.
 A new and fun option that might be worth trying.